Dorian

 Still no reply.

+And somehow that stung more than it should’ve.
 He closed his eyes, chest still tightening.

 He just hoped she hadn’t read his message and decided he wasn’t worth it.